blakepell/AvalonMudClient/doc/QuickTips.md

 2. `Control+1`, `Control+2`, `Control+3` will jump to each of the custom tabs.
 3. `Page Up` and `Page Down` will activate and scroll through the back buffer when the input box is active.
 4. `Escape` will clear the input box as well as close the back buffer.
+5. `Control+Alt+L` will open the editor for the last trigger or alias you edited.